How To Invest In Stocks

 Free download of first edition ebook

 If you are unable to buy the second edition, you can download this free PDF ebook of the first edition.
-It is outdated and in many places quite wrong.
-The language, in particular, maks me cringe.
-However, it has the basics covered.
+It is a bit outdated but it has the basics covered in very simple English.

-A comment from the reader of the first edition
+Here is a comment from areader of the first edition:

 I recently came across your eBook "How to Invest In Stocks", and just wanted to let you know I think it is a very well written introduction into the markets!